POM: Prescription only medicine

 MENOPUR® 1200 IU Powder and solvent for solution for injection

-Each vial of lyophilised product contains highly purified menotrophin (human menopausal gonadotrophin, HMG) corresponding to 1200IU human follicle stimulating hormone (FSH) and 1200IU human luteinising hormone (LH) activity.
+Each vial of powder contains highly purified menotrophin (human menopausal gonadotrophin, HMG) corresponding to 1200IU human follicle stimulating hormone (FSH) and 1200IU human luteinising hormone (LH) activity.

 Human Chorionic Gonadotrophin (hCG), a naturally occurring hormone in postmenopausal urine, is present in MENOPUR and contributes to the overall luteinizing hormone activity.